 California State Bill 1004 (2016) Pilot Program began in counties of Nevada, Alameda, Napa, Butte, and Sutter.
-Juvenile Probation Officers are responsible for providing case management services and support to people ages

-18-25 under the jurisdiction of the Court.
+Transitional Age Youth Unit (TAY) is a specialized field unit providing case management services and support to young people ages 18-25 under the jurisdiction of the Juvenile Court.
 These young adults receive assessment and case planning that includes referrals to services to meet identified needs.
 Referrals are focused on specialized treatment, education, vocational training, and other supports as needed, such as food and emergency housing.
 The goal of TAY is to provide clients with assessment, treatment, supervision, and support necessary to promote rehabilitation and to prevent re-offending, resulting in a safer community.

-In summary, all 18-25-year-old young adults arrested on new felony charges are assessed by probation staff.
-If found eligible and suitable for the program, they will be assigned a Probation Officer who will complete a case plan and start the process of plugging TAYs into community-based services that may include, but are not limited to, Cognitive Behavioral Therapy, Moral Recognition Therapy, Mental Health Therapy, Education, and Vocational Training.
+In summary, all 18-25-year-old youth arrested on new felony charges will be assessed by probation staff.
+If found eligible and suitable for the program, they will be assigned a Probation Officer who will complete a case plan and start the process of plugging TAYs into community-based services that may include, but not limited to, Cognitive Behavioral Therapy, Moral Recognition Therapy, Mental Health Therapy, Education, and Vocational Training.